-He said: "One further file of evidence relating to parliamentary expenses has been delivered today to the Crown Prosecution Service."
+He said: "One further file of evidence relating to Parliamentary expenses was delivered to the Crown Prosecution Service this afternoon."

-The file was the eighth to be completed and sent to prosecutors by detectives at the Metropolitan Police's specialist crime wing.
+The file was the seventh to be completed and sent to prosecutors by detectives at the Metropolitan Police's specialist crime wing.

 Police and prosecutors declined to confirm the identity of the politician who is the subject of the file.

-Representatives of three Labour MPs appeared in court today to face charges of theft by false accounting.
+Three Labour MPs and a Conservative peer appeared in court nine days ago accused of theft by false accounting.

-MPs David Chaytor, Elliot Morley and Jim Devine have insisted their case should be dealt with by Parliament's authorities instead.
+MPs David Chaytor, Elliot Morley and Jim Devine, along with Lord Hanningfield, insisted their case should be dealt with by Parliament's authorities instead.

-There was outrage earlier this month when Director of Public Prosecutions Keir Starmer said Labour peer Baroness Uddin would not be prosecuted.
+There was outrage last week when Director of Public Prosecutions Keir Starmer said Labour peer Baroness Uddin would not be prosecuted.

 He said the wording of guidelines issued by the House authorities had presented prosecutors with a "very real difficulty" in bringing a case.